What does The Sunflower Fund partnered by DKMS do?

 Please take note of the following:

-- To ensure accuracy of information only The Sunflower Fund should issue press releases regarding donor recruitment.
+- To ensure accuracy of information only The Sunflower Fund partnered by DKMS should issue press releases regarding donor recruitment.

 - Patients awaiting (bone marrow) blood stem cell transplants and their families should not be directly involved in donor recruitment – It is imperative to give interested parties the contact number of The Sunflower Fund Call Centre and allow them to handle the recruitment process – 0800 12 10 82.